Gemeente-DenHaag/helm-charts/charts/camunda-bpm-platform/README.md

 []
 </pre>
 </td>
-			<td>A list of Kubernetes TopologySpreadConstraints, if required.<br> ref: <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#topologyspreadconstraint-v1-core">[link]</a></td>
+			<td></td>
 		</tr>
 		<tr>
-			<td>updateStrategy</td>
+			<td>updateStrategy.type</td>
 			<td>object</td>
 			<td><pre lang="yaml">
-type: RollingUpdate
+RollingUpdate

 </pre>
 </td>
 			<td>Set up update strategy for installation.
-Set to Recreate if you use persistent volume that cannot be mounted by more than one pods to makesure the pods are destroyed first.
+Set to Recreate if you use persistent volume that cannot be mounted by more than one pod to ensure the pods are destroyed first.
 <details>
 <summary>+Expand</summary>